-Implementation of the final phase of Traffic Calming initiatives funded by the Atlantic Station settlement is scheduled for completion in late 2016 or early 2017.
-This has been a long tedious process that has included countless meetings with residents, engineers, city officials and other constituencies over 15 years.
-Leadership of traffic calming has changed hands several times, as has the presidency of APCA.
-In this section of the website, you can read about the history of Traffic Calming in Ansley Park and see designs for the six sites that have been selected for the final phase.
-APCA will continue to look for funds to implement additional traffic calming projects.
+Implementation of the final phase of Traffic Calming initiatives funded by the Atlantic Station settlement occurred in 2017.
+This was a long, tedious process that included countless meetings with residents, engineers, city officials and other constituencies over 15 years.
+Leadership of traffic calming changed hands several times, as did the presidency of Ansley Park Civic Association.

-Traffic calming and pedestrian safety efforts in Ansley Park date back to the 1960’s, but a significant initiative was launched in 2000 when APCA reached an agreement with Jacoby Development, Inc. who was building Atlantic Station.
+Traffic calming and pedestrian safety efforts in Ansley Park date back to the 1960s, but a significant initiative was launched in 2000 when APCA reached an agreement with Jacoby Development, Inc., builders of Atlantic Station.
 A key component of the project was a new bridge at 17th Street that connects the development to Midtown.
 APCA withheld support initially, due to concerns about the anticipated increase in traffic through the neighborhood.
-After many months of intense negotiations that included the Georgia Regional Transit Authority, Georgia Department of Transportation (GDOT) and the City of Atlanta, Jacoby agreed to give APCA $3.16 million for traffic calming initiatives, and APCA agreed to withdraw objections.
+After many months of intense negotiations that included the Georgia Regional Transit Authority, the Georgia Department of Transportation and the City of Atlanta, Jacoby agreed to give APCA $3.16 million for traffic calming initiatives, and APCA agreed to withdraw its objections.

 APCA selected Glatting Jackson, a Florida based engineering and design firm, to do the studies and design work, because of their experience in traffic calming as well as Day-Wilburn, a local engineering firm.
 A key concern was to maintain the historical character and curb lines of the neighborhood, while taking advantage of new safety features and technology.
 The resulting plan for internal modifications was extensive but unfortunately, was estimated to cost approximately $6 million.
 The Traffic Committee worked diligently to apply for grants that would raise the incremental $3 million.